 The most successful things I’ve done have one thing in common: I’ve done them at least 100 times.

-What if we only worked on projects we’re willing to commit to doing 100 times?
+What if you only worked on projects you’re willing to commit to doing 100 times?

-It’s a powerful question we can use to focus our efforts, steady our commitment in tough times, and ultimately accomplish our goals.
+It’s a powerful question you can use to focus your efforts, steady your commitment in tough times, and ultimately accomplish your goals.

-I’m calling it the 100x Method and here’s how it works…
+I call it The 100x Method and here’s how it works…

 100x Saves You From Starting Projects You Shouldn’t